cloudfoundry/loggregator-api/README.md

 has been removed in the v2 API.
 Users should manually add whatever tags they require.

+### Preferred Tags

+When recieving envelopes from V2, Use preferred tags should be used on the egress request to receive v2 tags rather then v1 style tags.
+The v1 tags will be stored in `deprecated_tags` rather then `tags`.

 #### Envelope

 | v1         | v2                               |